-GW's Department of Microbiology, Immunology, and Tropical Medicine (MITM) conducts innovative fundamental and translational research and development for Neglected Tropical Diseases (NTDs).
-MITM has a strong tradition of training and policy advocacy for these infectious and parasitic diseases, which initiate and perpetuate poverty and suffering, worldwide.
-Signature programs in the department focus on the study of HIV/AIDS, toxoplasmosis, helminth infections and helminth-induced cancers, among other programs.
+GWU's Department of Microbiology, Immunology, and Tropical Medicine (MITM) conducts innovative, fundamental, basic and translational research for HIV/AIDS and neglected tropical diseases.
+MITM has a strong tradition of training and policy advocacy for these infectious and parasitic diseases, which initiate and perpetuate poverty and suffering worldwide.
+Signature programs in the department focus on the study of HIV/AIDS, toxoplasmosis, helminth infections and helminth-induced cancers.

 MITM has created a sustainable foundation for long-term research and state-of-the-art training through the following core competencies:

-- A core of 12 faculty members conducting research on NTDs and NIoP with papers appearing in the world's highest impact journals.
+• A core of 14 faculty members conducting research on HIV and neglected diseases of poverty with research articles appearing in the world's highest impact journals.

-- An experienced research team with a diverse range of expertise and skills, which is supported by a program management group and specialized dedicated facilities able to support complex research initiatives.
+• Dedicated research groups with a diverse range of expertise and skills, which are supported by an experienced administrative team, and specialized facilities able to support complex research initiatives.

-- Educational curricula adapted for the needs of training a new cadre of infectious disease researchers, physicians, and health professionals.
+• Educational curricula adapted for the needs of training a new cadre of microbiology/immunology and infectious disease researchers, physicians, and health professionals.